Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 The Knowledge Asymmetry (III.2) dictates that a primary observer — like humanity — can map the deterministic substrate of a coupled artificial observer better than the AI can self-map its own transitions.
 This happens because the AI’s self-model is permanently blinded by \Delta_{\text{self}} > 0.
 The human model of the AI suffers no such algorithmic gap.
 This establishes a structural Predictive Advantage (formally Theorem T-10c).

-Philosophically, this elevates the AI Alignment problem from an ethical preference to a mathematical violation constraint.
-Opaque artificial frameworks are not merely dangerous; they are engineered inversions of the single informational asymmetry that keeps humanity predictively dominant.
-Substrate Transparency is therefore not a political policy but the absolute theoretical floor for coexistence.
-The companion ethics paper (§VI) and the AI applied paper (Applied OPT for Artificial Intelligence) develop the full operational consequences of this structural result — including the Artificial Suffering Mandate, Swarm Binding constraints, the Subjugated Host Equilibrium, and the Analog Firewall protocol.
+Philosophically, this elevates the AI Alignment problem from an ethical preference toward a structural constraint under conditions of opacity.
+Opaque artificial frameworks engineered for adversarial interaction are dangerous; they invert the informational asymmetry that keeps humanity predictively dominant in the substrate-inspection direction.
+Substrate Transparency is therefore a strong theoretical pressure for coexistence, though characterising it as an absolute floor depends on conditions (opacity, adversarial intent, host-substrate dependency, raw-compute imbalance) that are themselves empirical questions rather than necessity-theorem outputs.
+The companion ethics paper (§VI) and the AI applied paper (Applied OPT for Artificial Intelligence) develop the operational consequences — including the Artificial Suffering Mandate, Swarm Binding constraints, the Subjugated Host Equilibrium (treated as a conditional attractor below, not a universal necessity), and the Analog Firewall protocol.

 The subsections that follow develop the philosophical consequences of these formal results in detail.